milen-vm/react-hangman-game/README.md

 * Game view - contains game front-end representation where the player/user inputs the letters one by one
 * Games history list - a table (with clickable rows loading the "Game history details") with the following columns: Word to guess, Selected letters, Win (yes / no possible values), datetime (format: YYYY-MM-DD HH:MM:SS).
 * Game history details page - the user can select and review a game he has played via the "Game history list" section.

+Start

+* Run vite server for reactJS:

+`npm run dev --hosts`